UPDATED · News · 21 Jun 2026 · Claire Bennett

 Two percent today, a different country by 2050

-For all the alarm, today’s footprint is still modest.
+Today’s footprint is still modest.
 UK data centres used 7.6 TWh of electricity in 2025 — roughly 2% of total national demand, as the BBC reported from the National Energy System Operator’s analysis.
 That is not nothing, but it is hardly the thing keeping the lights flickering.

 The forecast is where it turns.
-NESO projects that data centre demand could climb to somewhere between 30 and 71 TWh by 2050, with AI doing most of the heavy lifting on growth.
-The top of that range — up to 71 TWh added — would roughly multiply the sector’s current draw nearly tenfold.
+NESO projects data centre demand could climb to between 30 and 71 TWh by 2050, with AI doing most of the heavy lifting on growth.
+The top of that range — up to 71 TWh added — would multiply the sector’s current draw nearly tenfold.
 A slice of demand you can currently round away becomes a permanent, growing fixture on the system.

 The honest truth is that nobody applies for a grid connection this large speculatively for fun — the queue is a bet that AI demand is real and durable.
 The question is who underwrites the bet.